 Inside Wise’s changing revenue mix

-A graphic showing Wise's revenue growth rate split by type (underlying interest income; card and other revenue; and cross-border revenue), Q1 2023-Q3 2025 (calendar Q2 2022-Q4 2024)
+A graphic showing Wise's revenue growth rate split by type (underlying interest revenue; card and other revenue; and cross-border revenue), from calendar Q2 2022-Q4 2024 (Wise's Q1 2023-Q3 2025).

 Wise’s cross-border volumes rose significantly, by 24% to £37.8bn, driven by active customers passing nine million and delivering strong growth in consumer and business volumes (23% and 26%) respectively.
 However, cross-border revenues grew just 3% YoY, with the company seeing a YoY dip in cross-border business revenues.

-A graphic showing Wise's underlying income and underlying profit before tax margin, 2021-2024 and 2025 estimate (Wise 2025 year end is 31 March 2025)
+A graphic showing Wise's underlying revenue and underlying profit before tax margin, 2021-2024 and 2025 estimate (Wise 2025 year end is 31 March 2025)

-Continued adoption of the Wise Account drove a 26% rise in customer balances to £16.2bn, with consumer balances rising 31% to £9.8bn while business balances jumped 19% to $6.4bn.
+Continued adoption of the Wise Account drove a 26% rise in customer balances to £16.2bn, with consumer balances rising 31% to £9.8bn while business balances jumped 19% to £6.4bn.
 Brazil has seen particularly strong adoption, with Wise also launching new services for microbusinesses based in the country during the quarter.
-Higher customer balances meant interest income grew 9%, though notably this growth has also slowed significantly compared to previous quarters.
+Higher customer balances meant interest revenue grew 9%, though notably this growth has also slowed significantly compared to previous quarters.

 A graphic showing Wise's take rate split by type (overall take rate and cross-border take rate), Q1 2023-Q3 2025 (calendar Q2 2022-Q4 2024)